RightToPrivacy/I2P-desktop/README.md

 CONTINUING WORK ON THIS - READY TO TRY!
 HOPEFULLY CAN LOWER BARRIER FOR SOME FIRST TRYING I2P AND STRENGTHEN NETWORK AGAINST DDoS.

+To spread awareness / make I2P browsing easy.
+There are other options out there like idk private I2P browsing profile

 ---

 #### I2P under DDoS attack: help by sharing this / other solutions, run as often / long as possible, on as many machines as possible.